Soft Buckwheat Bread Recipe (GF, DF)

 - Storing leftovers: Store the buckwheat bread at room temperature for up to 5-6 days, in an airtight bag or container.
 I like to pre-slice after baking.

-- Freezing: let the buckwheat loaf cool completely and then slice it.
+- Freezing: let the buckwheat loaf cool completely and then slice.
 Place the slices in a sealed plastic bag and freeze for up to 3 months.

 - Thawing: Place the frozen slices in a toaster and enjoy warm soft fresh buckwheat bread just like the fresh one.